MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 The tool to use depends on your version:
 + In Machine Learning Server 9.3, you can use `admin` extension of the Azure Command Line Interface ([Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)) to set up and manage your Machine Learning Server node configuration, including stopping and starting services.

   >[!Important]
   >- You must first [set up your nodes](configure-machine-learning-server-one-box.md) before running any other `admin` extension commands in the CLI.
   >- You do not need an Azure subscription to use this CLI.
 It is installed as part of Machine Learning Server and runs locally.

-+ In earlier versions (9.0-9.2), this tool is called the **Administration Utility**.
++ In versions 9.0 - 9.2, this tool is called the **Administration Utility**.

 With this tool, you can:
 + [Configure web and compute nodes to enable operationalizing with Machine Learning Server](configure-start-for-administrators.md#configure-server-for-operationalization)